verbb/formie/docs/fields/html.md

 # HTML

-Use HTML when the form needs custom markup between fields.
+Use HTML when the form needs custom markup or Twig between fields.

-HTML is a cosmetic field for explanatory copy, embedded markup, notices, links, or small layout fragments.
-If the content is just a title or divider, Heading or Section is usually simpler.
+HTML is a cosmetic field for developers and agencies who need full control over markup, Twig includes, and layout fragments.
+If the content is just formatted copy for non-technical editors, use [Rich Text](/fields/content) instead.

 ## Key settings

-- **HTML content** - Define the markup rendered in the form.
+- **HTML content** - Define the markup rendered in the form, edited with a syntax-highlighted code editor in the form builder.
+- **Allow Twig** - When enabled, Twig in the HTML content is parsed in Formie’s sandbox when the form is rendered.
+This is separate from Craft notification templates and does not grant full CP Twig access.
+- **Purify content** - When enabled, output is passed through HTML Purifier before rendering.
 - **Visibility conditions** - Show or hide the content based on other form values when needed.
-- **Field position** - Place the content near the fields it explains.

 ## Submitted value

 HTML is cosmetic and does not save a normal submitted value.
-It can affect the user’s understanding of the form, but it is not submission content.
+Content is rendered at display time from the field settings.

 ## Theme config